In this post, I did a complete review of Luno.

 Luno API gives developers access to perform certain actions on their Luno account through another platform; this can be automated trading, generate BTC address, send and receive, etc.

-This is are the products and services available for now, let us look at its payment methods and supported currencies.
+These are the products and services available for now, let us look at its payment methods and supported currencies.

 4. Supported Currencies and Payment Methods